undebuggable/browsers-timeline/README.md

+browsers-timeline
+========================

 The boilerplate setup for a webpack application
-========================

 Introduction
 ----------------